-Typical symptoms of a sprained ankle are swelling, redness and a ‘hot’ feeling when touched.
+Typical symptoms of a sprained ankle are swelling.
 Other symptoms may be pain (or muscular pain), bruising, restricted movement and limited ability to put weight on foot.
 What may surprise you is they’re all part of the body’s natural defence system.
 So, what’s happening to your sprain and why does it hurt that much?

 Why are sprains so painful?

 When you sprain an ankle (or any other joint), your body releases chemicals called prostaglandins.
 The release of these chemicals is important for causing inflammation (a source of your pain) which helps to protect the area of the injury.
 Inflammation is perfectly normal when you have a sprain.
 It’s how your body reacts to the injury.
 When you sprain an ankle the soft tissues in your body are damaged.
 However, they also make the surrounding nerves sensitive to more pain.
 This means you may want to take some pain relief while the injury heals.
-Nurofen Express Liquid Capsules target the inflammation at the source of pain and are quickly absorbed for rapid relief from pain.
+Nurofen Express Liquid Capsules are quickly absorbed to relieve pain.

 Managing inflammation while you have it

 For minor sprained ankles or muscular strains the PRICE method can used at home to help relieve the pain.